lingui/js-lingui/examples/rspack/README.md

 ## Configuration File Notes

-- [`rspack.config.js`](./rspack.config.js) specifies that the [`builtin:swc-loader`](https://www.rspack.dev/guide/builtin-swc-loader.html#builtinswc-loader) should transcompile all `.tsx` files using the Lingui SWC plugin.
-Using Lingui SWC plugin makes sure that Lingui [Macros](https://lingui.dev/ref/macro) like `<Trans>` are transcompiled into their respective React components.
-When using Lingui SWC plugin, ensure compatibility with the version of `@rspack/core`.
+- [`rspack.config.js`](./rspack.config.js) specifies the [`builtin:swc-loader`](https://www.rspack.dev/guide/builtin-swc-loader.html#builtinswc-loader) should transcompile all `.tsx` files using the Lingui SWC plugin, ensuring transcompilation of [Lingui Macros](https://lingui.dev/ref/macro) like `<Trans>` into their respective React components.
+When using Lingui SWC plugin, ensure version compatibility with `@rspack/core`.
 Refer to the [compatibility guide](https://github.com/lingui/swc-plugin#compatibility) for selecting the appropriate plugin version.

 - [`lingui.config.ts`](./lingui.config.ts) specifies the available locales, defaults, and paths where the message catalogs are stored.